aazibch/greeneats/README.md

 # GreenEats

-An application for conscientious eaters who prefer a vegan or vegetarian diet.
+An application for vegan and vegetarian eaters, especially focused on Pakistani users.

 The application allows users to:

+- Signup for an account.
 - Find green and cruelty-free dishes from the world over.
 - Share their own recipes.
-- Connect with fellow vegan and vegetarian eaters.

 The uploaded images are stored via the [AWS S3](https://aws.amazon.com/s3/) service.

 ## Demo

-The demo can be accessed at https://greeneats-demo.netlify.app/.
+The demo can be accessed at **insert link here**.

+You can log into the application using the following credentials:

+**Email**: jackson@domain.com
+**Password**: demopassword123

 ## Scripts

-Create a SQLite database and populate it with sample data.

-    node initdb.js

 Run the app in development mode: